-Ourselves - our senses, our bodies, growth and what we need to be healthy, of past and present events in our lives and those of our families.
+Ourselves - our senses, our bodies, growth and what we need to be healthy, past and present events in our lives and those of our families.
 We will look at our immediate school environment and our local area.
-Seasons - we will collect and observe Autumnal objects, talk about the weather and the change from Summer to Autumn.
+Seasons - we will collect and observe autumnal objects, talk about the weather and the change from summer to autumn.
 We will use simple ICT devices such as i-pads and programmable toys.
-We will discuss celebrations such as birthday's and Christmas.
-We will build an awareness of the passing of time through our daily routine of looking at the timetable, days of the week and months of the year.
+We will discuss celebrations such as birthdays and Christmas and build an awareness of the passing of time.